 1) Built-in Data Connectors

-With the release of the new version of SSIS, it supports many built-in connectors that allow users to establish connections with data sources using connection managers.
+The release of the new version of SSIS supports many built-in connectors that allow users to establish connections with data sources using connection managers.

-It supports Text, XML, Excel sheets, Relational Databases that have reference data, and Analysis Service Databases.
+It supports Text, XML, Excel sheets, relational databases with reference data, and analysis service databases.
 SSIS can connect to WMI (Windows Management Instrumentation), SMO (SQL Server Management Objects), messaging queues, and mail servers.
 SQL Servers are used for transfer tasks and temporary work tables.

 2) Transformations and Functions

-SSIS offers many transformations and functions that are built-in, and developing software is easier to use.
-It comes with various types of transformation that include BI (Business Intelligence) Transformations, Row Transformations, Split and Join Transformations, Rowset Transformations, Auditing Transformations, and Custom Transformations.
+SSIS offers many built-in transformations and functions, and software development is easier to use.
+It comes with various types of transformation, including BI (Business Intelligence) Transformations, Row Transformations, Split and Join Transformations, Rowset Transformations, Auditing Transformations, and Custom Transformations.

-Each transformation also provides different kinds of transformations for cleaning and mining data, creating and updating columns, etc. Split and Join transformations can distribute rows in various outputs.
+Each transformation also provides different transformations for cleaning and mining data, creating and updating columns, etc. Split and Join transformations can distribute rows in various outputs.

 3) Fuzzy Grouping and Lookup Transformation